stanford-cs324/winter2022/lectures/introduction.md

 $$p(\nl{cheese} \mid \nl{ate}, \nl{the}) = \text{some-neural-network}(\nl{ate}, \nl{the}, \nl{cheese}).$$

-Note that the context length is still bounded by $$n$$, but it now **statistically feasible** to estimate neural language models for much larger values of $$n$$.
+Note that the context length is still bounded by $$n$$, but it is now **statistically feasible** to estimate neural language models for much larger values of $$n$$.

 Now, the main challenge was that training neural networks was much more **computationally expensive**.
-They trained on a model on only 14 million words.
+They trained a model on only 14 million words.
 But at this scale, they showed that it outperformed n-gram models trained on the same amount of data.
 But since n-gram models were more scalable and data was not a bottleneck,